 A brief history of Mexican migration to the United States

-Due to its proportion and its duration over time along with the fact that it is intertwined with the history of both the United States and Mexico, summing up Mexico’s international migration history is an arduous task. ven before Mexicans started to cross the border, people found themselves foreigners because of border changes.
-With the Treaty of Guadalupe Hidalgo the Mexican-American War in 1848, a large part of the Mexican territory moved under U.S. sovereignty.
-At the time, around 75,000 of the 100,000 Mexicans residing in the former Mexican territories opted to become U.S. citizens (the other option being to move outh to Mexico).
+Due to its proportion and its duration over time, along with the fact that it is intertwined with the history of both the United States and Mexico, summing up Mexico’s international migration history is an arduous task.
+Even before Mexicans started to cross the border in large numbers, people found themselves foreigners because of border changes.
+With the Treaty of Guadalupe Hidalgo, which ended the Mexican-American War in 1848, a large part of the Mexican territory moved under U.S. sovereignty.
+At the time, around 75,000 of the 100,000 Mexicans residing in the former Mexican territories opted to become U.S. citizens (the other option being to move south to Mexico).
 These people are often considered the first generation of Mexican migrants to the U.S. (Cano and Délano 2007, 698).

-International migration as we know it today did not happen during the 19th century the poorly demarcated border allowed back and forth movement.
+International migration as we know it today did not happen during the 19th century because the poorly demarcated border allowed back and forth movement.
 The importance of controlling the border became more evident for authorities on both sides with the U.S. Civil War and the 1910 Mexican Revolution.
 In addition to the progressive tightening of border security, restrictive policies in the US — such as the Chinese Exclusion Act (1882) — threatened the booming economy of the West and created a demand for Mexican workers.
-U.S. employers therefore turned to private labor contractors who, through a system known as el enganche, recruited Mexican workers by telling them tales about the good working conditions waiting for them up orth (Durand 2000, 21).
+U.S. employers therefore turned to private labour contractors who, through a system known as el enganche, recruited Mexican workers by telling them tales about the good working conditions waiting for them up north (Durand 2000, 21).
 The situation repeated itself with World War I and the restrictions on Eastern European migration.
 Despite the absence of a bilateral agreement between the two governments, Mexican authorities nonetheless tried to make sure that the rights of their citizens were being respected (Durand 2006, 31-33).

 While U.S. economic and political factors pulled early Mexican migrants to the United States, Mexico’s domestic politics have been another decisive factor.
 Between 1876 and 1911, Mexico was ruled by President Porfirio Diaz, whose effort to modernize Mexico’s economy happened at the expense of rural areas.
 The campo’s crisis stimulated internal migration to Mexican cities until 1910.
 During the revolutionary decade (1910-1920), violence encouraged around 200,000 citizens to seek refuge in the U.S. (Massey, Durand and Malone 2002, 30).

 The 1920s witnessed conflicting trends towards migration in U.S. society.
 On the one hand the booming economy stimulated demand for unskilled Mexican workers.
 On the other hand, the increase in nativist sentiment and the 1929 Great Depression opened an era of massive deportation, and migration naturally fell from an average flow of 46,000 legal immigrants a year in the 1920s, to less than 2,700 in the 1930s.
-It estimated that the Mexican population in the U.S decreased by 41 percent over the course of the 1930s and that 458,000 Mexicans were deported between 1929 and 1937 (Massey et al. 2002, Durand 2000).
+It is estimated that the Mexican population in the U.S decreased by 41 percent over the course of the 1930s and that 458,000 Mexicans were deported between 1929 and 1937 (Massey et al. 2002, Durand 2000).
 In reaction to this situation, the Mexican state tried to help repatriated Mexicans to return home through the use of special bodies, a citizens’ committee and the consular network (Sherman 1999, 842).